HR-CMGT/MGDD-unity/README.md

 #### Adding 2D physics
 For the player and enemies, we are going to need physics for accurate collision detection.
 - Add a **RigidBody 2D** and a **BoxCollider 2D** to the enemy and player sprites
+- Run the game.
+What's happening?
+- Set the gravity to 0 in project settings
 - Create a prefab for the enemy in the same way as for asteroids
-- Add multiple enemies to the scene
+- Add multiple enemies to the scene with different speeds

 #### Collisions
 - Open the **Player script** in the code editor and remove the comments in one of the two lines.